 Records relating to customer identification are maintained in Australia and kept for seven (7) years after the termination of services offered by Cuscal.

-- Correspondent banks
+- Dealing with correspondent banks

 Cuscal does not have any correspondent banking relationships.

-- Shell banks
+- Dealing with shell banks

 Cuscal does not conduct business with shell banks.